 We have commissioned artist Jennifer Stead to create site-specific artwork for the new Mount Pleasant Fire Station #7, providing a connection between the Calgary Fire Department and the citizens they serve.

-at 2708 Fourth St. N.W.
-A new fire station will allow the Calgary Fire Department to better provide emergency services to the community.
-The Mount Pleasant Fire Station 7 serves the communities of Bridgeland/Riverside, Cambrian Heights, Captial Hill, Crescent Heights, Collingwood, Greenview, Highland Park, Highwood, Hillhurst, McCall, Mount Pleasant, North Haven, Renfrew, Rosedale, Rosemont, Skyline West, Sunnyside, Thorncliffe, Tuxedo Park, Queens Park Village, and Winston Heights as well as the Greenview Industrial Park.
+The Mount Pleasant Fire Station is being rebuilt at 2708 Fourth St. N.W. and will provide better emergency services to the community.
+This station serves the communities of Bridgeland/Riverside, Cambrian Heights, Captial Hill, Crescent Heights, Collingwood, Greenview, Highland Park, Highwood, Hillhurst, McCall, Mount Pleasant, North Haven, Renfrew, Rosedale, Rosemont, Skyline West, Sunnyside, Thorncliffe, Tuxedo Park, Queens Park Village, and Winston Heights as well as the Greenview Industrial Park.

 Short Story, by Jennifer Stead

-Jennifer Stead is working with mentee artist, Patricia Lortie.
+Jennifer Stead is mentoring and working with artist, Patricia Lortie.
 Patricia Lortie is a Calgary visual artist with a varied practice.
-She is a painter, a sculptor, a public artist, an art instructor and is involved in arts organizations.
-Her work speaks of entanglement and she is interested and finding and expressing what connects all of us to each other and to our environment.
-Patricia shared: “I am thrilled to take part of this public art project and collaborate with an artist who has worked in larger scale projects.
+She is a painter, sculptor, public artist, an art instructor and is involved in arts organizations.
+Her work speaks of entanglement and she is interested in finding and expressing what connects us to each other and to our environment.
+Patricia shared: “I am thrilled to take part in this public art project and collaborate with an artist who has worked in larger scale projects.
 There is so much to learn and this is such a wonderful way to do it.”

 While developing the art for the fire station, Jennifer focused on where culture and nature meet.
 She looked for inspiration from the local environment, history, architecture, private gardens, public spaces, personal stories and cultural traditions.